Get your goals blooming with this financial checklist

 - Look through the discount racks at your favorite clothing store to find spring clothing lines being thinned out.

-- Lots of people are getting the spring cleaning bug, which means the thrifts stores will have lots of new goodies to search through.
+- Lots of people are getting the spring cleaning bug, which means the thrift stores will have lots of new goodies to search through.

 - Along with getting rid of old stuff, people will be doing a deep clean of their homes.
-This means good deals on products like vacuums and home cleaning supplies.
+This means stores will start to offer good deals on products like vacuums and home cleaning supplies.

 - Be sure to get your mom a gift this month, because retailers will take advantage of “last minute” shoppers in May and raise their prices.